TotalFreedom/TotalFreedomMod/README.md

 ### Download ###
 You may download official binaries from the [releases page](https://github.com/TotalFreedom/TotalFreedomMod/releases).

+Additionally, Travis CI generates a binary for each commit to the repository.
+While they might not be stable or 100% functional, these binaries are accessible at [tfmbuilds.win](https://tfmbuilds.win/).

 ### Contributing ###
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in developing TotalFreedomMod.

 For information on how TotalFreedomMod is licensed, please see [LICENSE.md](LICENSE.md).

+Please [join our Discord server](https://discord.gg/fb9J2TD) for any discussion on TFM development and other TotalFreedom Organization projects.